-Andrew Minigan, The Right Question Institute’s (RQI) Director of Strategy for the Education Program, will be delivering a keynote address and pre-meeting workshop.
+Andrew Minigan, The Right Question Institute’s (RQI) Director of Strategy for the Education Program, will be delivering a keynote address, pre-meeting workshop, and breakout session.

 Keynote: How Asking the Right Questions Can Improve Learning and Build Civic Participation